PSG slumps to shock 3-2 loss at Lorient as Lille goes top

 Neymar’s first penalty came on the stroke of halftime when Houboulang Mendes fouled him and the Brazil star sent goalkeeper Matthieu Dreyer the wrong way.

 PSG appealed for another penalty in the 55th for a handball by Mendes, but the referee ruled it out after a video review.
-Moments later, he awarded one when Mendes fouled striker Mauro Icardi.
+Moments later, he awarded one when Mendes fouled Icardi.
 Neymar again wrong-footed Dreyer from the spot.

 But PSG’s complacency cost it again as substitute forward Yoane Wissa equalized with 10 minutes left, firing home after playing a near one-two with Terem Moffi.